quark-engine/quark-engine/docs/source/quark_script.rst

-Detect CWE-921 in Android Application (ovaa.apk)
+Detect CWE-921 in Android Application
 ----------------------------------------------------

 This scenario seeks to find the **unsecured storage mechanism of sensitive data** in the APK file.